gauravmeee/My_md_Notes/7. Placement & Contest/GPT+Notes What is Salesforce Developer.md

-Certainly!
-Here’s the explanation in a narrative format:

----

 **Q: What do you understand by the role of a Salesforce Developer?**

 **A:** A Salesforce Developer is responsible for ==Building, customizing and maintaining applications== on the Salesforce platform, which is a ==cloud-based CRM==(Customer Relationship Management) system used by businesses to manage customer relationships and streamline processes.
 The role involves several key responsibilities.